6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 - The child's parents or wider family will be able to resume care of the child on release from custody, solely with supervision from the YOS for as long as any order continues;

-- The child will not be able to return home to parents but it will be inappropriate for them to become Looked After again because of their age (if they attain adulthood whilst in custody) or particular circumstances, in which case the YOS and Local Authority will need to meet with housing and other relevant services well before the planned release date to determine the arrangements that will be necessary in order to provide them with suitable accommodation and support in the community.
+- The child will not be able to return home to parents but it will be inappropriate for them to become looked after again because of their age (if they attain adulthood whilst in custody) or particular circumstances, in which case the YOS and Local Authority will need to meet with housing and other relevant services prior to the planned release date to determine the arrangements that will be necessary in order to provide them with suitable accommodation and support in the community.

-A copy of the report must be given to:
+A copy of the assessment must be given to:

 - The child;